 Lemurs were the SEED’s priority back in 2007, when observational monitoring started as part of “Lemur Venture.”

-Whilst lemurs remain at the heart of SEED’s vision, in more recent years, SEED has adopted a more holistic approach, studying a variety of ecological factors whilst incorporating the local community’s needs and expertise.
+Lemurs remain at the heart of SEED’s vision.
+In more recent years, SEED has adopted a more holistic approach, studying a variety of ecological factors whilst incorporating the local community’s needs and expertise.
 Excitingly, funding has been granted to take lemur conservation and littoral forest research to new levels by expanding the existing habitat of Sainte Luce’s lemur species.

 Project Ala (the Malagasy word for ‘forest’) is a reforestation program aimed at connecting isolated remnants of forest to a much larger fragment to enable the continuous and free movement of lemurs.